We will provide resources for your work and study

 Information resources – printed monographs, periodicals, e-books and databases – are obtained by the library by purchase, exchange or gift.
 When selecting them, we pay attention to the scholarly focus of the faculty and the requirements of teachers and students.

-Anyone can send a purchase suggestion.
+Anyone within students and FF staff members can send a purchase suggestion.

 Purchase of information resources for academics